department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/tools/tool-cancel.md

   - Community Care appointment
   - COVID appointment
   - Compensation and Pension exam appointment
   - Video Visit appointment.
-- Canceled VA appointments with VistA Status = `CANCELLED BY PATIENT` (VSE GUI Expand Entry for appointment) status must display text indicating that the veteran cancelled the appointment.
-- Canceled VA appointments with VistA Status = `CANCELLED BY CLINIC` (VSE GUI Expand Entry for appointment) status must display text indicating that the facility cancelled the appointment.
 - A VA appointment may only be cancelled if either of the following is true:
   - Clinic has Prohibit Access = NO/NULL (VistA Hospital Location file #44)   OR
   - Clinic has  Prohibit Access = YES and VIAB proxy user is IN the privileged user list (VistA Hospital Location file #44).
-- A message must display to the veteran if the system fails to cancel the appointment.
-- The VistA system must be updated when an appointment is cancelled.
+- The VistA system must be updated when an appointment is cancelled:
   -  A VAOS initiated cancelled appointment must file in VistA with status = `CANCELLED BY PATIENT` (VSE GUI Expand Entry for appointment) and VistA Cancel Reason = `UNABLE TO KEEP APPOINTMENT`
   - The original appointment request must be reopened in the VistA system if a VA appointment is cancelled in VAOS.

+**Alerts**
+- Canceled VA appointments with VistA Status = `CANCELLED BY PATIENT` (VSE GUI Expand Entry for appointment) status must display text indicating that the veteran cancelled the appointment.
+- Canceled VA appointments with VistA Status = `CANCELLED BY CLINIC` (VSE GUI Expand Entry for appointment) status must display text indicating that the facility cancelled the appointment.
+- A message must display to the veteran if the system fails to cancel the appointment.

 ## Specifications